 - The treatment for child abuse involves first securing the safety of the child from further abuse and addressing any physical injuries from which the child may be suffering.
-The emotional needs of the child are then assessed and addressed.
+Health care professionals then assess and address the emotional needs of the child.

 - There are many ways to prevent child abuse, and every state in the U.S. has child-abuse-reporting hotlines.

 What is child abuse?